Government Expenditure and Revenue Scotland 2020-21

 Q: Is GERS a description of the whole Scottish economy?

-A : No. GERS reports only on public sector revenue and expenditure.
+A: No. GERS reports only on public sector revenue and expenditure.
 Although these may be affected by economic performance, GERS does not directly report on Scotland’s wider economy.
-If users are interested in the measurement of the economy as a whole, they should examine other economic statistics products, such as the quarterly Gross Domestic product figures ( www.gov.scot/gdp) or Quarterly National Accounts Scotland ( QNAS, www.gov.scot/snap).
-These publications provide estimates of real terms growth in the economy, and GDP in cash or nominal terms and its components.
+If users are interested in the measurement of the economy as a whole, they should refer to other economic statistics products, such as the quarterly Gross Domestic product figures or Quarterly National Accounts Scotland (QNAS) (www.gov.scot/gdp), These publications provide estimates of real terms growth in the economy, and GDP in cash or nominal terms and its components.

 Q: What is the public sector?

-The public sector contains all government bodies, and all bodies which are controlled by government.
+A: The public sector contains all government bodies, and all bodies which are controlled by government.
 This includes publicly controlled businesses, such as Scottish Water and the Bank of England.
-Scottish housing associations are included in the public sector in the years covered by GERS, although English housing associations were reclassified to the private sector in November 2017.
-In GERS, the Scottish Government, Scottish Local Authorities, and the public corporations they control, such as Scottish Water and Scottish housing associations, are all considered to be Scottish public sector bodies.
+In GERS, the Scottish Government, Scottish Local Authorities, and the public corporations they control such as Scottish Water, are referred to as Scottish public sector bodies.
 All other UK public sector bodies are described as ‘Other UK Government bodies’.

 Q: Who produces GERS?

-Q: Do you use company headquarters to assign corporation tax or taxes like VAT?
+Q: Do you use company headquarters to assign corporation tax or taxes like VAT or insurance?

 A: No. Corporation tax on trading profits is estimated on a company-by-company basis, depending on the economic activity each company has in Scotland, not location of company headquarters.
-VAT is a consumption tax, and is therefore estimated based on purchases that are made in Scotland, rather than the location of a company’s head office.
+VAT, and other taxes such as those related to insurance activity, are related to expenditure, and are therefore estimated based on expenditure that occurs in Scotland, rather than the location of a company’s head office.

 Q: How do taxes from the whisky industry feature in the GERS estimates?